florianackle/WT-F_ATL/README.md

 # :wrench: under construction

 The project is currently being worked on diligently.
-The selected product are luminous vests for chickens. chicken:
+The selected product are luminous vests for chickens. :chicken:

 # :art: design